Miscellaneous

 5. Hosting

-Not only do you have to worry about protecting your website, but you also have to take the time to ensure that the server is also secure.
+Not only do you have to worry about protecting your website, but you also have to take the time to ensure that the server is secure.
 While many would not think of the server as a potential threat, if someone can hack a WordPress site, their backdoor access will be able to bypass the majority of whatever security you have in place.

 7. Limited Functionality